I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 Step 1.
 Environment Prerequisites and Connectivity Check

-The configuration is DGX Spark (aarch64, GB10, 128GB UMA) + vLLM Nemotron 3 Nano 30B-A3B NVFP4 (local) + OpenRouter (remaining 8 models).
-Use probe-models.py to send Reply with the single word 'pong' to each model and verify HTTP 200 / latency / cost.
+The setup is DGX Spark (aarch64, GB10, 128GB UMA) + vLLM Nemotron 3 Nano 30B-A3B NVFP4 (local) + OpenRouter (remaining 8 models).
+Use probe-models.py to send Reply with the single word 'pong' to each model and confirm HTTP 200 / latency / cost.

-# Please adapt the verification scripts in this article to your working directory
+# Please adapt the verification scripts from this article to your own working directory

 cd workspace/blog/scripts/nvidia-llm-router-v3-training